 The 7-inch Bio-Core® sag-free layer acts as a durable foundation, supporting the body’s shape no matter what sleep position you prefer.

 Amerisleep offers the AS3 with a 100-night, risk-free trial so you have a chance to adjust to the mattress before deciding if it’s right for you.
-If it isn’t, Amerisleep will provide a full refund and even pick up your mattress for free.
+If it isn’t after the adjustment period, Amerisleep will provide a full refund.
 If you decide to keep the AS3 beyond that 100-night trial, the mattress is covered by a best-in-class 20-year warranty.

 The AS3 is $1049 for a queen mattress.
 Other Amerisleep mattress models cost between $899 to $4,000, depending on thickness and materials.